pulumi/docs/content/blog/build-publish-containers-iac/index.md

 #### Learn More About ACR

 ACR offers advanced functionality not shown here, including configuring retention policies, storage account details, and geo-replication options.
-For more details on these and more, see Pulumi's [Azure NextGen](https://www.pulumi.com/docs/reference/pkg/azure-nextgen/containerregistry/registry/) or [Azure](https://www.pulumi.com/docs/reference/pkg/azure/containerservice/registry/) API documentation, or [Azure's own product page](https://azure.microsoft.com/en-us/services/container-registry/).
+For more details on these and more, see Pulumi's [Azure NextGen](https://www.pulumi.com/docs/reference/pkg/azure-nextgen/containerregistry/registry/) or [Azure](https://www.pulumi.com/docs/reference/pkg/azure/containerservice/registry/) API documentation, or [Azure's product page](https://azure.microsoft.com/en-us/services/container-registry/).

 > To view another cloud provider's registry details, [select a new cloud in the switcher above](#prepare-a-container-registry).